spikers/C1.17_blind_date/README.md

 ##What We Do
 We take the planning out of first dates.
 Our platform connects users with an activity and restaurant so you don't have to plan.

-We put users on blind dates.
-Going to a blind activity.
-And a blind restaurant.
-Blind people can use it too.😎

 ##Demographic
 Young, urban professionals who are tech-savvy and looking for a fun and low-stress way to meet new people and try new things.